NGC 6841 - Elliptical Galaxy in Sagittarius

 The image below is a photograph of NGC 6841 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 6841 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 6841 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 6841 - Elliptical Galaxy in Sagittarius is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 6841 - Elliptical Galaxy in Sagittarius in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 6841